Background

 Coordinator, Piano Program.
 Director of Music Performance Graduate Studies.

 In an eclectic repertoire encompassing the solo and chamber music literatures, Giles is equally at home in the standard repertoire as in the music of our time.
 He has commissioned and premiered works by William Bolcom, C. Curtis-Smith, Stephen Hough, Lowell Liebermann, Ned Rorem, Augusta Read Thomas, Earl Wild, and James Wintle.
 Most of these new works are featured on Giles’s Albany Records release entitled “American Virtuoso.”
 His recording of solo works by Schumann and Prokofiev is available on England’s Master Musicians label.
-He recorded John Harbison’s Horn Trio with the Chicago Chamber Musicians and Timothy Dunne’s Concerto with the St. Petersburg Chamber Philharmonic.
+He recorded John Harbison’s Horn Trio with the Chicago Chamber Musicians and Timothy Dunne’s Piano Concerto with the St. Petersburg Chamber Philharmonic in Russia.

 His Paris recital at the Salle Cortot in was hailed as “a true revelation, due equally to the pianist’s artistry as to his choice of program.”
 After a recital at the Sibelius Academy, the critic for Helsinki’s main newspaper wrote that “Giles is a technically polished, elegant pianist.”
 And a London critic called his Wigmore Hall recital “one of the most sheerly inspired piano recitals I can remember hearing for some time” and added that “with a riveting intelligence given to everything he played, it was the kind of recital you never really forget.”